 There is a lot happening after an accident and two years sounds like a long time.
 But do not delay in bringing your case to an attorney.
 To maximize the compensation you may receive, there is a lot of investigative work for your lawyer to do.
-To give Allentown personal injury lawyer the best chance to recover maximum compensation for you by giving him or her enough time to prepare a winning case.
-Speak to an award-winning Allentown pedestrian accident attorney from Munley Law for free consultation today.
+To give personal injury lawyers the best chance to recover maximum compensation for you by giving him or her enough time to prepare a winning case.
+Speak to an award-winning attorney from Munley Law Personal Injury Attorneys for free consultation today.

 Who you pick matters.
-At Munley Law, the nation’s leading personal injury law firm, we will show you why.
+At Munley Law Personal Injury Attorneys, the nation’s leading personal injury law firm, we will show you why.

 Our Allentown pedestrian accident lawyers win big and win often.

-You have lots of options when choosing an accident lawyer, but there is only one Munley Law.
+You have lots of options when choosing an accident lawyer, but there is only one Munley Law Personal Injury Attorneys.
 Unlike other law firms, we won’t waste your time telling you how great we think we are.
 Instead, we’ll let our client testimonials and our major client victories speak for themselves.
-Join the ever-growing list of Munley Law pedestrian accident clients who win millions.
+Join the ever-growing list of Munley Law Personal Injury Attorneys pedestrian accident clients who win millions.
 Contact us today.

 If you don’t get paid for your injuries, then neither will we.

-See the difference a pedestrian accident lawyer from Munley Law makes in your Allentown pedestrian injury case.
+See the difference a pedestrian accident lawyer from Munley Law Personal Injury Attorneys makes in your Allentown pedestrian injury case.
 Schedule your free consultation right away.

-Contact Our Allentown Pedestrian Accident Lawyers at Munley Law today
+Contact Our Allentown Pedestrian Accident Lawyers at Munley Law Personal Injury Attorneys today

 If you have been injured or lost a loved one in a pedestrian accident, exercise your right to seek compensation for your medical expenses and other losses.
-Since 1959, the accident lawyers at Munley Law have represented accident victims across the Lehigh Valley.
+Since 1959, the accident lawyers at Munley Law Personal Injury Attorneys have represented accident victims across the Lehigh Valley.

 You can schedule a free consultation today by calling us or by filling out our online contact form.
 If you are unable to come to one of our office locations due to an injury, our injury lawyers can meet you wherever you are located.